Logo Futurismo

 David Rodrigues | Salto do Cabrito waterfall

-Continue the road, and there will be a sign towards Salto do Cabrito.
-This waterfall is a good place for a refreshing dip in clear waters, beautiful pictures of your last day in the Azores, hiking in nature, or even canyoning!
+Continue on the road, and there will be a sign towards Salto do Cabrito.
+This waterfall is an excellent spot for a refreshing dip in crystal-clear waters, capturing stunning photos of your last day in the Azores, hiking in nature, or even canyoning!

 Ribeira Grande & Santa Barbara Beach